Packages arrive to the University by the hundreds, Monday through Friday. Delivered to a central sorting facility by USPS, FEDEX, UPS, and DHL.

 No Longer Living On-Campus?

-- Packages and mail arriving to UConn, addressed to a person no longer living on-campus will be returned to sender the same day.
+- Packages and mail arriving to UConn, addressed to a person who is not currently residing on-campus, will be returned to sender the same day.

 - Only current on-campus students may receive mail and packages through University Mail Services and Student Mail Services.